etiennestuder/teamcity-build-scan-plugin/README.md

 If you use TeamCity's _Command Line_ runner to launch your Maven builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter, as explained below.

 If the first two mechanisms will not work for your Maven build configurations, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
 In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
-You can enable the parsing of the build logs using the `buildScanPlugin.log-parsing.enabled` configuration parameter.
+You can enable the parsing of the build logs by setting the `buildScanPlugin.log-parsing.enabled` configuration parameter to _true_.

 ## Gradle Enterprise connectivity